OfficeDev/office-js-docs-pr/docs/outlook/validate-an-identity-token.md

 ## Compute the unique ID for an Exchange account

-You can create a unique identifier for an Exchange account by concatenating the authentication metadata document URL with the Exchange identifier for the account.
-When you have this unique identifier, you can use it to create a single sign-on (SSO) system for your Outlook add-in web service.
+Create a unique identifier for an Exchange account by concatenating the authentication metadata document URL with the Exchange identifier for the account.
+When you have this unique identifier, use it to create a single sign-on (SSO) system for your Outlook add-in web service.
 For details about using the unique identifier for SSO, see [Authenticate a user with an identity token for Exchange](authenticate-a-user-with-an-identity-token.md).

 ## Use a library to validate the token